sharma0864/Churn-ML-Project/README.md

 ---

 ## Folder Structure

 .
-├── data/                      # All customer data (raw and processed) ├── notebooks/                 # Jupyter Notebooks for exploration and modeling ├── src/                       # Reusable Python code and scripts ├── assets/                    # Images and charts for the README (this file) ├── .gitignore                 # Files/folders to be ignored by Git ├── LICENSE                    # The project's license
+├── data/                      # Contains the raw and processed datasets ├── notebooks/                 # Jupyter notebooks for EDA, modeling, and analysis ├── src/                       # Python scripts for data processing and model training ├── assets/                    # Images and charts for the README (this file) ├── .gitignore                 # Files/folders to be ignored by Git ├── LICENSE                    # The project's license